 Is there anything else that you think could be done?

 My personal thoughts based on more than 30 years of experience from patent work in ABB is that it is challenging to get the attention of the researchers to patent activities.
 It is easier and normally more inspiring and incentive for researchers to work with know how rather patents (maybe even for the company (smile emoji)) since the patents are for protective reasons.
 It is difficult for researchers to see the purpose of a pile of patents that are never used or mentioned.
 I think that a transition should be done from protective to partly defensive use of patents.
-For those not familiar with the “language”, defensive means earn money and protective means achieve freedom-to-operate By taking the patents from being cost centered and taking resources to being a profit center.
+For those not familiar with the “language”, defensive means to earn money from your patents, and protective relates to protecting investments made in development.
+By taking the patents from being cost centered and taking resources to being a profit center.
 Then this would alter the view on patents at R&D and the company in general.
 In the final it would simplify both mine and the work of the reviewers.

 What differences have you experienced between working from home and at the office?